 Three transitions; dip to black, dip to white or cross dissolve

 Adobe Rush is definitely tailored to the consumer market.
-It's got just about everything an amateur could ask for from a video editing app, but for anyone with experience or trying to make a living from video content, it's probably not powerful enough.
+It's got just about everything an amateur could ask for from a video editing app, but for anyone with experience or trying to make a living from the video content, it's probably not powerful enough.
 Where it does come into its own is when used in combination with other CC apps.
-Doing a 'rush' video clean up in Rush is quick and easy, and the file can then be opened in Premier Pro for further fine tuning later on.
+Doing a 'rush' video clean up in Rush is quick and easy, and the file can then be opened in Premiere Pro for further fine-tuning later on.

 Both Adobe Rush and LumaFusion are useful in their own rights.
 Which is better for you will depend on what you want to do, and how much time you want to spend on it.